maxBombrun/lipidDroplets/README.md

 # lipidDroplets

-> Detect individual lipid droplets, usually clustered tightly
+Detect individual lipid droplets, usually clustered tightly.

-Works with screening from BODIPY and HOESCHT channel Developped in Python
+Works with screening from BODIPY and HOESCHT channel.
+Developped in Python.

 ## What it does

 Give it a screening in BODIPY and HOESCHT channel, allow the detection of individual lipid droplets and associated nuclei.
 Extract several features such as the size distribution of the individual droplets per cell.

-The aim is to used to improve Models for High-Content/High-Throughput Microscopy Analysis of Subject-Specific Adipogenesis
+The aim is to used to improve Models for High-Content/High-Throughput Microscopy Analysis of Subject-Specific Adipogenesis.